kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 Because object `properties` in Kubernetes-like APIs should not be considered as a known set, but each field individually we disallow the use of `x-kubernetes-key-mutability` in this case.
 CRD validation will reject it.

-#### Immutable array keys, mutable values, list type unset / atomic
+#### Immutable array keys, mutable values, list type undefined / atomic

 The set of indices is immutable/add-only/remove-only.
 Hence, appending (Immutable, RemoveOnly) or shrinking (Immutable, AddOnly) is disallowed, but changes that do not change the length are allowed.